n-govindarajan/ellis-life-hd.github.io/pages/5-imprint.md

 **Persons authorised to represent:**
 Prof. Michael Baumann, Chairman and Scientific Director, DKFZ
 Ms. Ursula Weyrich, Administrative Director, DKFZ

 **Persons responsible for website content:**
-Dr. Oliver Stegle, Head, Division of Computational Genomics and Systems Genetics, DKFZ
+Prof. Oliver Stegle, Head, Division of Computational Genomics and Systems Genetics, DKFZ

 **Copyright:**
-The content, layout and graphics on this website are protected by copyright law. © Deutsches Krebsforschungszentrum (DKFZ).
+The content, layout and graphics on this website are protected by copyright law.
+© Deutsches Krebsforschungszentrum (DKFZ).
 All rights reserved.
 Images of EMBL and Heidelberg University are shared with permission.

 **Data Privacy Statement:**
 [Click here](https://www.dkfz.de/en/data-privacy-protection.html?m=1569945172&)

 **Acknowledgement:**
 ELLIS Life Heidelberg would like to formally acknowledge Danila Bredikhin and Jeongbin Park for HTML code writing and the Communications team at DKFZ for editorial input.

-This website is hosted by Github Pages.